jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 each rule result specifying another socket setting)
 -   `internalFacingBindHost`: Specifies the binding host name or address for all internal-facing sockets
--   `internalFacingBindTcpPortRange`: Specifies a binding port range for all internal-facing TCP sockets (This rule result can be specified multiple times with each rule result specifying another port range)
 -   `internalFacingBindUdpPortRange`: Specifies a binding port range for all internal-facing UDP sockets (This rule result can be specified multiple times with each rule result